Modular policy tool for faster eligibility matching

 This logic auto-applies discounts and scales with complexity without adding extra steps

-Discounts are applied automatically based on input fields (e.g. service type, visit date), reducing manual work and minimizing errors, even in complex edge cases.
-When needed, advocates can layer additional rules without adding clutter, making the system flexible enough for even the most complex programs.
+Discounts are applied automatically based on input fields (e.g. service type, visit date), reducing manual work and minimizing errors, even in extra-complex cases.
+When needed, advocates can layer additional rules, making the system flexible enough for even the most complex programs.

-Early mistakes, like mismatched brackets or unlinked systems, often went unnoticed.
+Early mistakes, such as mismatched brackets or unlinked systems, often went unnoticed.
 I tackled this by embedding validation directly into the workflow, guiding advocates to resolve issues as they build, rather than after they submit.

 Income Range validation - Eligibility Requirements